ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 ## More Location Info and Exploration
 ### Locations
-Locations when played go to the location zone, and while there add 2 devotion to each of their ideals (except for starting locations, which only add 1).
+Locations when played go to the location zone, and while there add devotion to each of their ideals.
+Instead of having a devotion requirement to play, the ideal icons on location cards indicate how much devotion to that ideal the location provides while in the location zone.

 The text on location cards defaults to being active when they are in the location zone instead of the battlefield.
 Locations do not unflip at round start, as they are not on the battlefield.
 ### Exploration
 Exploration allows you to trade any card in your hand/channel zone for a single ideal location.
 To explore, (at infinite speed) put a card from either your hand or channel zone on the top or bottom of your deck to create in your location zone a Wilderness location of the ideal of your choice.